Other Common Names

 Overwinters as adult.
 Bugs aggregate on walls, enter attics, garages, etc. to overwinter.
 (Native pentatomids overwinter under leaf litter/debris.)
 (4)

-Damage reported in the US to apples, pears, peaches, cherries, corn, tomatoes, peppers, soybean, ornamentals...
+; in the US, reported to damage to apples, pears, peaches, cherries, corn, tomatoes, peppers, soybean, ornamentals...

 (Stål), in the United States.
 USDA Animal and Plant Health Inspection Service, Plant Protection and Quarantine.
 33 pp. (Full text